X

 In reality, that is not always true.

-Sometimes a slightly higher price from a reliable source actually reflects:
+Sometimes a higher price from a trusted source really means:

 Experienced investors usually don’t rely on a single platform or quote.
-Instead, they look at the market more broadly.
+Instead, they take a broader view of how the market plays out.

 Many new investors enter the unlisted market with listed-market thinking.
 That is where most mistakes happen.